 - Jan, 2020 I will be in Amsterdam on January 24th to give an invited talk at the Institute for Logic, Language and Computation (ILLC), University of Amsterdam.

 - Dec, 2019 Our paper A Latent Morphology Model for Open-Vocabulary Neural Machine Translation is accepted to ICLR as a spotlight presentation.

-- Nov, 2019 I gave a talk at the Machine Translation Seminar of our institute.
+- Nov, 2019 I gave a talk at the Machine Translation Seminar of our department.

 - Oct, 2019 Our paper On the Importance of Word Boundaries in Character-level Neural Machine Translation is accepted to appear at the Workshop on Neural Generation and Translation at EMNLP.
 I will be in Hong Kong to present it.

 Information and Communication Technologies

 Thesis: Learning Morphology for Open-Vocabulary Neural Machine Translation

 - Ph.D.
 (Visitor) University of Edinburgh, UK (2018)

 Informatics department, research with the statistical machine translation group

 Electrical Engineering, with a specialization on Embedded Sytems and Multimedia